gaehlerm/SoftwareEngineering/README.md

         return self.air_conditioning.read_temperature()
 ```

-I hope I managed to convince you not to write bare getter and setter methods for member variables in delegating classes.
+I hope I managed to convince you not to write bare getter and setter methods in any kind of classes.
+Don't write getters and setters because someone told you so.
+Only write them if you really found a reason to do so.
+This should be the exception rather than the norm.

 ## Coupling and Cohesion